gettalong/hexapdf/man/man1/hexapdf.1.md

   Use an empty file as primary file.
 This will lead to an output file that just contains the included pages of the input file and no other data from the input files.

+* `--interleave`:
+  Interleave the pages from the input files: Takes the first specified page from the first input file, then the first specified page from the second input file, and so on.
+After that the same with the second, third, ... specified pages.
+If fewer pages were specified for an input file, the input file is just skipped for the rest of the rounds.

 Output file related options:

 * `--embed` <FILE>: